Frequently Asked Questions

 Birds carry certain diseases like West Nile virus (WNV).
 Mosquitoes get the virus from infected birds and then transmit the disease to other birds, animals or people.
 Blue jays and crows usually die within 24 hours after contracting WNV.
 Therefore, these corvid birds are a good indicator of WNV activity.

-Visit our help us for DIY tips
+Visit our home or prevention page for DIY tips

 Homeowners can eliminate mosquito breeding sites on their property by periodically emptying water from sources such as buckets, tires, gutters, trash-cans etc. or keeping water clean in swimming pools, dog bowls, bird-baths, etc.